 2 tsps of grass fed butter, melted

-A little extra virgin olive 0il or coconut oil if you like the taste
+A little extra virgin olive oil or coconut oil if you like the taste

-Directions to make gluten free crab stuffed mushrooms
+Directions to make dairy and gluten free crab stuffed mushrooms

 First, drain your crab meat and put it into a large bowl.
 Toast your bread, then tear it into bite sized pieces and put those into a large bowl.